 - Personal attacks, including hurtful, insulting or hostile comments.

 Violations of these guidelines, the Standard Disclosure Terms, or customer bounty briefs can result in a warning and/or removal of access to elements of the Bugcrowd platform on a temporary or permanent basis depending on the severity of the violation.
-In some instances, an offender will be removed from the Bugcrowd community and Bugcrowd bounties entirely.
-All policy enforcement and member consequence decisions are made entirely at the discretion of Bugcrowd.
-Staff decisions are final and considered private matters between Bugcrowd’s staff and the member(s) involved.
-If there are any questions about a recent action taken on your account, please contact Bugcrowd Support for details.
+In some instances, an offender will be removed from Bugcrowd bounties or from the Bugcrowd community entirely.
+All policy enforcement and eligibility decisions are made entirely at the discretion of Bugcrowd.
+Decisions are final and considered private matters between Bugcrowd’s team members and the individuals(s) involved.
+If you have any questions about a recent action taken on your account, please contact Bugcrowd Support for details.

-We have a Terms of Service describing your (and our) behavior and rights related to content, privacy, and laws.
+We have a Terms & Conditions document describing your (and our) behavior and rights related to content, privacy, and laws.
 To participate in Bugcrowd programs and offerings you must agree to abide by our Terms & Conditions and the Standard Disclosure Terms.